unixorn/awesome-zsh-plugins/README.md

 ### [Antibody](https://github.com/getantibody/antibody)

-Most of these plugins can be installed by adding `antigen bundle githubuser/reponame` to your .zshrc file.
+Most of these plugins can be installed by adding `antibody bundle githubuser/reponame` to your .zshrc file.
 Antibody will handle cloning the plugin for you automatically the next time you start `zsh`.
-You can also add the plugin to a running ZSH with `antigen bundle githubuser/reponame` for testing before adding it to your `.zshrc`.
+You can also add the plugin to a running ZSH with `antibody bundle githubuser/reponame` for testing before adding it to your `.zshrc`.

 ### [Antigen](https://github.com/zsh-users/antigen)